A Lesson to Learn: Camber Energy Inc. (CEI)

 CEI’s Market Performance

-During the last 5 trading sessions, CEI rose by +68.42%, which changed the moving average for the period of 200-days by +15.78% in comparison to the 20-day moving average, which settled at $0.48.
-In addition, Camber Energy Inc. saw -10.42% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CEI rose by +117.14%, which changed the moving average for the period of 200-days by +89.98% in comparison to the 20-day moving average, which settled at $0.6212.
+In addition, Camber Energy Inc. saw 64.63% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CEI